Thomas-Fernandes/GTFR-CG/client/README.md

 All the required front end software and modules can be installed by running [the installer file](https://github.com/Thomas-Fernandes/GTFR-CG/blob/develop/installer.py) with Python.
 The installer will install **npm**, **node** and the required **node modules**.
-The front end doesn't use any major utility library, and uses React's built-in features to manage state, routing and requests.
+The front end doesn't use any library for technical features, and uses React's built-in features to manage state, routing and requests.
+We do use a library for nicer display: Maxwell Barvian's [NumberFlow](https://number-flow.barvian.me/) for statistics display.

 &#xa0;